 If you implement this preparation, you can be glad of the results.

-Learning how to pass waec once isn’t just doesn’t stop at knowing what to do.
+Learning how to pass waec once doesn’t stop at knowing what to do.

 It includes doing what you are supposed to do!

-Possibly, you’ve seen how these ropes work well with preparation.
+Possibly, you’ve seen how these tips work well with preparation.

 Yes!
 That’s the beauty.
 Everything hinges on preparation.
 A good one!

-Share these tips with friends you think need them.
-You fellow students and more.
+Share these tips with friends you think need them, your fellow students and more.

 No lies, you can pass waec in just a single sitting.
-Just do what’s required of you.
+Do what’s required of you.